cozy-elixir/cozy_telemetry/README.md

 > Provides a modular approach for using [beam-telemetry](https://github.com/beam-telemetry) packages.

+## Notes

+This package is still in its early stages, so it may still undergo significant changes, potentially leading to breaking changes.

 ## Installation

 Add `:cozy_telemetry` to the list of dependencies in `mix.exs`: